 Folded in with the white bean pasta sauce are nicely blanched asparagus and sugar snap peas.
 I love this easy method of throwing them in for the last few minutes of pasta cooking.
 However, if you wanted to go even more gourmet with this dish you could roast them in the oven instead.

-I kept the white bean sauce recipe simple, with salt, pepper, lemon, nicely-sauteed shallot and garlic, and of course the almond milk.
+I kept the white bean sauce recipe simple, with salt, pepper, lemon, nicely-sauteed shallot and garlic, and the almond milk.
 No obscure vegan ingredients needed for this lovely dairy-free spring pasta!
-I bought the new Silk Almondmilk 96 oz.
-Unsweetened Original (and the rest of the ingredients too) at my local Walmart.

 After blending up the white bean pasta sauce, warm it in the pan with the veggies and pasta until everything is thickened and heated through.
 Then top with a little sprinkle of fresh basil, plus some hemp parmesan if you like, and enjoy!